Ami3466/ai-live-terminal-bridge/extension/README.md

 1. Open Chrome and navigate to: `chrome://extensions/`
 2. Enable **Developer mode** (toggle in top right corner)
 3. Click **Load unpacked**
-4. Select this folder: `/path/to/ai-live-log-bridge-extension`
+4. Select the `extension` folder from your project directory
 5. The extension should now appear in your extensions list

 ### Step 4: Update Native Host Manifest (Important!)